Pumpkin Sage Mini Meatloaves

-- Also add in the pumpkin purée, minced garlic, seasonings and mustard.
-Mix.
+- Add the pumpkin purée, minced garlic, seasonings and mustard to the bowl as well.

-- Clean hands.
-Whisk the egg, add it in.
-Mix again.
+- Whisk the egg, add it to the meat.
+Mix well.

-- For rounded muffins use a 3-4oz scoop to distribute the ground beef into the 12 molds.
+- For rounded muffins use a 3 or 4oz scoop to distribute the ground beef into the muffin tin.

 - Roast at 400F for 20 minutes.